 Adviser tailors its advisory services to the individual needs of clients.
 As noted above, Adviser and clients establish investment programs to accomplish clients' investment objectives taking into account the clients' needs, constraints and risk tolerance levels.
 Adviser also maintains ongoing awareness and does periodic reviews of clients' investments and portfolios.
-Clients may impose restrictions on investing in certain securities or types of securities, and these restrictions are often, depending on type, able to be entered as trading restrictions on Adviser's Moxy trading platform.
+Clients may impose restrictions on investing in certain securities or types of securities, and these restrictions are often, depending on type, able to be entered as trading restrictions on Adviser's order management system.

 Adviser receives discretionary authority from all clients at the outset of an advisory relationship to select the identity and amount of securities to be bought or sold, taking into account any tax or other restrictions dictated by the client.
-As of December 31, 2017, Adviser managed approximately \$4.233 billion in assets using the SEC's definition of regulatory assets under management and not including assets attributable to its Unified Managed Account programs.
-(Adviser managed approximately \$4.459 billion in assets using the GIPS compliant standards to calculate assets under management.)
+As of December 31, 2020, Adviser managed approximately \$8,147 billion in assets using the SEC's definition of regulatory assets under management and not including assets attributable to its Unified Managed Account programs.